 There are three categories of students who can apply for the Hazelwood exemption: Texas veterans, children of Texas veterans receiving transferred hours through the “Legacy” Hazelwood program, and spouses or children eligible for their own 150 Hazelwood hours due to a Texas veteran’s service-related death or 100% disability.

-For more information and a fairly comprehensive FAQ, please visit the Texas Veterans Commission’s Hazelwood web site.
+For more information or to download the Hazlewood Exemption application, please visit the Texas Veterans Commission’s Hazlewood web site.